Stock Analysis on Net

 6 Click competitor name to see calculations.

-The financial data over the six-year period exhibits notable fluctuations and trends in share price, free cash flow to equity (FCFE) per share, and the price to FCFE ratio (P/FCFE).
+The data presents financial metrics over a six-year period, with a focus on share price, free cash flow to equity (FCFE) per share, and the price to FCFE ratio (P/FCFE).

 Share Price